dascentral/ubuntu-dotfiles/README.md

-While I would love for these scripts to be helpful to others, they exist primarily to faciltiate my systems administration activities and address only a very small sliver of needs within the sysadmin/DevOps world.
+While I would love for these scripts to be helpful to others, they exist primarily to faciltiate my systems administration activities and address only a very small sliver of the needs within the sysadmin/DevOps world.

 ## Installation
 This is a fairly simple clone from GitHub.
 All scripts within this repo